- Sat, Aug 14Sonesta White Plains

 Career Summit for Girls - Led by Visionary Women

 Learning, Leading, Lifting!

-In celebration of International Women's Month, we are excited to host a Virtual Career Summit for Girls led by Visionary Women – Learning, Leading, Lifting!
-2020 was a difficult year, but our collective resilience and resolve to be better and continue to look ahead to a brighter future help us all to keep our eyes on the prize.
+In celebration of International Women's Month, we hosted a Virtual Career Summit for Girls led by Visionary Women – Learning, Leading, Lifting!
+2020 was a difficult year, but our collective resilience and resolve to be better and continue to look ahead to a brighter future is helping us all to keep our eyes on the prize.

 We were thrilled to have a group of Visionary Women investing in the future of girls by speaking at G.O.O.D. for Girls, Inc.'s Virtual Career Summit for Girls!
 Their enthusiastic energy, hard work, and passion for their careers, as well as their honesty about the journey they took while moving towards their vision, helped to inspire the participants to tap into their own passions.
 They were able to see that incorporating suggested strategies into their visions for the future will help them find a career that represents their unique interests and capabilities.
 Click here to go to our BLOG and find out more about these AMAZING women and the impact it had on the participating girls.

 Knowledge is Power!
 GfG hosted a COVID-19 Panel Discussion on Thursday, May 21, 2020.
 We recognize the impact COVID-19 is having on our society - especially amongst our youth and Black and Brown communities.
 Led by some of our communities own outstanding women, A’Isha Harper, MPH, RN; Dr. Traci Gardner, MD; Dr. Paige Long Sharps, MD, FACOG and Jeanine Primm Jones, LMSW provided much needed information, answered our questions and gave us tools to be proactive in our own self-care and for the care of others.
 Click on the flyer to view the webinar.